mmistakes/minimal-mistakes/_posts/2023-05-23-best-scala-courses.md

   - basics
   - advanced concepts that we discussed earlier in the article
 - one FP library ecosystem, either Typelevel or ZIO &mdash; don't ask which because you'll get into endless debates, pick one at random and stick with it
-  - the core library: for Typelevel it's Cats Effect, for ZIO it's...
-ZIO, you guessed it
+  - the core library (Cats Effect or ZIO)
   - an HTTP library (Http4s or ZIO HTTP)
   - a database/persistence library (Doobie or Quill)
   - a streaming library (FS2 or ZIO Streams)
+  - a functional abstractions library (Cats or ZIO Prelude)

 If you want to be a data engineer, follow the Spark learning path above after learning the basics of Scala.

 ## 5. Conclusion

-This article is a comprehensive guide to learning Scala.
+This article is a comprehensive guide to what you should learn to master Scala.
 We discussed some essential topics that every Scala developer needs to know, in what order, and which resources to use to learn Scala quickly.
 We also explored the most important libraries and tools in the Scala ecosystem, as well as a sequenced learning path to becoming a full-blown Scala developer.